-Students may purchase breakfast through our food service program.
 Breakfast is served during morning recess.
 GVA contracts with Revolution Foods for healthy options for your child.
-To enroll in our breakfast program, please refer to the beginning of the year email, visit the front office and speak with the office manager, or go to www.greatvalleyacademy.com.
+For more information, go to www.greatvalleyacademy.com.

 Lunch

 Students will eat in their classroom, family-style, with their teachers.
 Teachers use this time to chat with students, teach good table manners, conduct conferences with students, as well as eat.